Call for papers: The provision of “hard” public utility services in local government

 Harald Torsteinsen: professor of political science/public management at UiT – The Arctic University of Norway, Department of sociology, political science and community planning; adjunct professor at Molde University College, Faculty of economics and social sciences, Norway, email@example.com.

-Abstracts (approx. 400 words) should be sent to the guest editors by 1 May 2017.
+Abstracts (approx. 400 words) should be sent to the guest editors by from 1 May 2017 to 15 May.

-Deadline for full papers is 1 October 2017.
+Deadline for full papers is from 1 October to 1 November 2017.
 Submit your full paper to SJPA, in accordance with the author guidelines of the journal (cf. sjpa.gu.se).
 Mark your submission with “Hard services in local government”.

 Call for papers: The role of civil servants